cylc/cylc-doc/src/installation.rst

 Cylc comes with a wrapper which can be extracted to a directory in your $PATH using

 ..
-TODO - make this easier once extract-resources is better.
+TODO - make this easier once get-resources is better.

 .. code-block:: bash